← All posts

 slackcli conversations list --workspace="Side Project"

-Need to integrate with scripts or AI agents?
+Integrate with scripts or AI agents.
 Get structured JSON output with thread timestamps:

 # Get JSON with thread timestamps for replies